ArcherDotBuild/L2/16-Asynchronous-Code-Callbacks-Promises/README.md

 ## 9. The Delights of Promise Chaining

 The last really critical part of promises is understanding, **promise chaining**

+## 10. Refactoring with Promises